Days

 • the increase in seasoned professionals retiring (attrition)

-This article introduces you to 3 in-demand career options you will be able to pursue when you earn an online MBA in Project Management from Concordia University Chicago.
+This article introduces you to 3 in-demand project management career options you will be able to pursue when you earn as a Project Management MBA graduate from Concordia University Chicago.

 1. Project Manager